Akshoo/modern-art-gallery/readme.md

 # Frontend Mentor - Modern Art Gallery Solution- Premium AfterMarketted🤫

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Art Gallery Website](https://www.frontendmentor.io/challenges/art-gallery-website-yVdrZlxyA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.